View a full timeline of APHA's history (PDF), previously displayed as a 150th anniversary installation at APHA's 2022 Annual Meeting and Expo.

 We publish the American Journal of Public Health, which is a refereed journal, and books, issue briefs and monographs on public health issues.
-We keep our members informed about major health-related issues through our award-winning newspaper, The Nation's Health, Public Health Newswire, APHA Connect, e-newsletters, social media and more.
+We keep our members informed about major health-related issues through our award-winning newspaper, The Nation's Health, Public Health Newswire, APHA LEAD, social media and more.

 We are currently focusing our efforts on ensuring the right to health and health care, creating health equity and building public health infrastructure and capacity.
 We actively work to enhance collaboration with other professional organizations and develop public-private partnerships to help solve public health problems.